MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Related work

 \section{Related work}

-\paragraph{LLM-based multi-agent systems.} To further extend the ability of LLMs with collaborative intelligence, LLM-based multi-agent systems have been proposed for various tasks.
-AutoGen~\citep{wu2024autogen} and CAMEL~\citep{li2023camel} designs cooperative agents for general reasoning and question answering.
+\textbf{LLM-based multi-agent systems.} To further extend the ability of LLMs with collaborative intelligence, LLM-based multi-agent systems have been proposed for various tasks.
+AutoGen~\citep{wu2024autogen} and CAMEL~\citep{li2023camel} design cooperative agents for general reasoning and question answering.
 MetaGPT~\citep{hong2024metagpt} and ChatDev~\citep{qian2023chatdev} propose static multi-agent workflows with specialized roles for software development tasks.
-Multi-Agent Debate~\citep{liang2023encouraging} takes a competitive approach by letting LLMs propose and criticize solutions over multiple rounds for the final answer.
-These works mainly focus on designing workflows for multi-agent interactions with fixed LLMs.
-Our work takes a complementary approach by training LLMs to enhance their multi-agent capabilities and the trained models can be integrated with these systems.
+Multi-Agent Debate (MAD)~\citep{liang2023encouraging} takes a competitive approach by letting LLMs propose and criticize solutions over multiple rounds for the final answer.
+These works mainly focus on designing workflows for multi-agent interactions with fixed LLMs. \rebuttal{Other works have proposed to generate workflows automatically~\citep{zhang2024aflow}.} In comparison, our work takes a complementary approach by training LLMs to enhance their multi-agent reasoning capabilities and build stronger foundation models that can be integrated with these frameworks.

-\paragraph{Reinforcement learning for LLMs.} Reinforcement learning (RL) has emerged as a prominent approach to enhance LLMs' ability from instruction following to reasoning.
+\textbf{Reinforcement learning for LLMs.} Reinforcement learning (RL) has emerged as a prominent approach to enhance LLMs' ability from instruction following to reasoning.
 To align LLMs with human values, RL from human feedback (RLHF)~\citep{ouyang2022training} and from AI feedback (RLAIF)~\citep{bai2022constitutional} have been widely used in post-training to steer models towards favorable behaviors.
-The recent success of reasoning models~\citep{jaech2024openai,guo2025deepseek} further popularize RL from verifiable rewards (RLVR) for incentivizing long chain-of-thought reasoning capability of LLMs and have been applied in mathematical reasoning~\citep{shao2024deepseekmath}, coding~\citep{wei2025swe}, and tool-use~\citep{jin2025search}.
-However, these works primarily consider single-turn or single agent tasks, while our approach extends RL training to multi-turn, multi-agent scenarios.
+The recent success of reasoning models~\citep{jaech2024openai,guo2025deepseek} further popularizes RL from verifiable rewards (RLVR) for incentivizing long Chain-of-Thought reasoning capability of LLMs and has been applied in mathematical reasoning~\citep{shao2024deepseekmath}, coding~\citep{wei2025swe}, and tool-using~\citep{jin2025search}.
+However, these works primarily consider single-turn or single-agent tasks, while our approach extends RL training to multi-turn, multi-agent scenarios. \rebuttal{Recently, MT-GRPO~\citep{zeng2025reinforcing} also address the turn-level credit assignment issue for multi-turn RL.
+However, they propose to normalize the turn-level rewards turn-by-turn, which can introduce variance in strategic games with varying numbers of turns.
+We propose a "sum-then-normalize" approach that takes advantage of all turns in the normalization, increasing robustness.}